 With a mammoth 576Wh capacity, it can be charged from a normal power socket in just over an hour and a half.
 Alternatively, if you're going off-grid, you can buy solar panels separately, which will charge it in just over five hours in direct sunlight.
 Or you can use the cigarette lighter charger found in most cars, which again takes about five hours.

-Read our full EcoFlow River Max portable power station review for more details
+Read more: EcoFlow River Max portable power station review

 We know this is a pretty hefty portable charger - some might say it's not even that portable but if you're working off-grid for a long time with a large crew then the EcoFlow River Max might not cut it.
 However, the Goal Zero Yeti 1500X is an absolute beast and will charge several large devices a few times over.

-Read our full Goal Zero Yeti 1500X portable power station review for more details
+Read more: Goal Zero Yeti 1500X portable power station review

 Best Power Banks